mattwalmsley/financial-modelling/quant-library/documentation/7_forwards_futures_swaps.md

 - This inequality can be rewritten as $Ke^{r_{f}T}\frac{1}{S(0)} > e^{r_{d}T}$.
 - Multiplying through by a notional amount of 1000 USD to give:
   $$\underbrace{K}_{\text{conversion of foreign currency back to domestic at forward rate}} \times \underbrace{e^{r_{f}T}}_{\text{investing foreign currency holding at foreign risk-free rate}} \times \underbrace{\frac{1000}{S(0)}}_{\text{conversion of 1000 USD to foreign currency at } t = 0} > \underbrace{1000e^{r_{d}T}}_{\text{value at time } T \text{ of a 1000 USD debt borrowed at time } t = 0}$$
-- In other words, this inequality implies that that the seller of this FX forwards contract can make a riskless profit by:
+- In other words, this inequality implies that that the seller of this FX forward contract can make a riskless profit by:
   1. borrowing 1000 USD at the domestic risk-free rate
   2. converting this cash to a foreign currency
   3. investing the converted cash at the foreign risk-free rate